lragudo/queer-christian-64ba3/src/pages/queerchristian.md

       >

-      > ## What does it mean to love God and my neighbor?
+      > ## What is the greatest commandment in the Bible?
     type: header_section
   - section_id: faq3
     questions: